stitchdata/docs/_account-security/understanding-stitch-billing-replicated-rows.md

 ### Pause Integrations

 If all else fails, you can temporarily pause the integration to keep from going over your row limit.

+Note that pausing an integration will prevent the extraction of additional records, while loading will continue for any records that have already been extracted.